7 Reasons Not to Skip a Home Inspection

 3. Anticipate future costly repairs

 A home’s systems and equipment may appear to be working fine when they’re actually on their last legs.
-A professional inspector can determine the age and condition of the systems and equipment, and then forecast when they’ll need to be repaired or replaced.
+A professional inspector can determine the age and condition of the systems and equipment, and forecast when they’ll need to be repaired or replaced.
 This can help you budget for a major repair several years down the line.

 4. Reveal illegal additions